awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-managedomains.md

 **Note**
 Service software updates differ from Elasticsearch version upgrades\.
 For information about upgrading to a later version of Elasticsearch, see [Upgrading Elasticsearch](es-version-migration.md)\.

 Amazon ES regularly releases system software updates that add features or otherwise improve your domains\.
 The console is the easiest way to see if an update is available\.
-For a history of service software updates, see [Release Notes](release-notes.md#release-table)\.

 When new service software becomes available, you can request an update to your domain and benefit from new features more quickly\.
 You might also want to start the update at a low traffic time\.

-Some updates are required, and others are optional\.
-If you take no action on required updates, we still update the service software automatically after a certain timeframe \(typically two weeks\)\.
+Some updates are required\.
+Others are optional\.
++ If you take no action on required updates, we still update the service software automatically after a certain timeframe \(typically two weeks\)\.
++ If the console does not include an automatic deployment date, the update is optional\.

 Your domain might be ineligible for a service software update if it is in any of the states that are shown in the following table\.

 | State | Description |